sebasjimenez10/angularjs-style/Readme.md

 app.routes.js // or just in app.js

 /**
- * tests, this is the only one who change, because we use karma.js
+ * tests, this is the only one that changes, because we use karma.js
  * with jasmine.js, so by default it runs all *.spec.js files */
 {{SAMENAME}}.spec.js